Tristanic1/Set-MailboxFolderPermissionsGUI/README.md

 # Set-MailboxFolderPermissionsGUI
-Recursively Set-MailboxFolderPermission with a GUI
+Recursively Set-MailboxFolderPermission with a GUI for On-Premises Exchange 2013 environment

 ## How to Use
 Download script https://raw.githubusercontent.com/Tristanic1/Set-MailboxFolderPermissionsGUI/master/Set-MailboxFolderPermissionsGUI.ps1